Is Circling the Kaaba and Kissing the Black Stone Just Idol Worship?

 What the Black Stone is and is not

-The Black Stone embedded in the corner of the Kaaba is kissed during pilgrimage as a ritual act — not as a request to the stone for blessing, not as an acknowledgment of the stone’s power, and not as worship of the stone.
-This is explicit in the Islamic sources.
-Umar ibn al-Khattab, the second caliph, kissed the stone and said:
+The Black Stone embedded in the corner of the Kaaba is kissed during pilgrimage as a ritual act.
+Critics frame this as functional idol worship.
+The Islamic sources address the question directly. ʿUmar ibn al-Khaṭṭāb, the second caliph, kissed the stone and made the position explicit:

 إِنِّي أَعْلَمُ أَنَّكَ حَجَرٌ لَا تَضُرُّ وَلَا تَنْفَعُ، وَلَوْلَا أَنِّي رَأَيْتُ النَّبِيَّ ﷺ يُقَبِّلُكَ مَا قَبَّلْتُكَ